What is the EuroMillions Jackpot Cap? – Everything you need to know

 Time for a EuroMillions Must Be Won

-In a Must Be Won draw, if no player wins the jackpot, that the full prize fund will roll down to lower prize tiers.
-This could result in a player need to match fewer numbers but still winning a giant amount.
+However, under the new EuroMillions rules, if no player wins the jackpot, that means the full prize fund will roll down to lower prize tiers.
+This could result in a massive life-changing amount being won without being required to match the five main numbers and the two Lucky Stars.

 The most recent Must Be Won EuroMillions draw took place on 4 October 2019.
 This was the first time in EuroMillions history that the game continued rolling for four draws after the jackpot cap was reached.